 Generally speaking, escrow refers to an account that’s held by a third party who has funds before the terms of a transaction are met.
 Escrow accounts often come into play during the process of buying and selling a home or paying homeowners insurance and taxes.

 In a real estate transaction, the trusted third party oversees the transaction.
-It ensures all conditions are met, then releases the funds to the seller once the transaction is complete.
+It ensures all conditions are met, then releases the funds to the seller after the closing once the transaction is complete.
 Another way to think of escrow is like a bank account—you can use it to store money until the third party authorizes its release.

 Escrow agents (or title agents) play a crucial role in the process, since they oversee the transfer of title upon the sale of a home.
 That’s why choosing a reputable title agency is so vital if you want to have a smooth real estate transaction.